Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 With this new general taxonomy for fairness, the community supporting older people decides that the requirement of having a proportionate number of help requests with respect to the number of help offers ($p_1$) or actual volunteering ($p_2$) is considered irrelevant.
 In contrast, the requirement that labour should be divided in a balanced way amongst all volunteers is of utmost importance.
 As such, the importance of the different property nodes of Figure~\ref{fig:valueTaxonomy} is specified accordingly:

 The context-based taxonomy of this new community $\mathcal{V}_{c_{e}}$ is constructed by Algorithm~\ref{alg:context}, and is visualised by Algorithm~\ref{alg:visualise}, which eliminates all branches leading to property nodes with zero importance, leaving us with one single branch leading to property node $p_3$.
 The resulting taxonomy is presented in Figure~\ref{fig:elderly}.
-The importance of the upper nodes inherits the importance of the property node, following Algorithm~\ref{alg:propagation}.
+The importance of the upper nodes is inherited from the importance of the property node, following Algorithm~\ref{alg:propagation}.

 Now assume that with this new general taxonomy (Figure~\ref{fig:valueTaxonomy}), the community of single parents decides to revisit their context-based taxonomy.
-They have become interested in the new grounding semantics that has emerged and decided that having requests proportionate to offers ($p_1$) and equally distributed amongst volunteers ($p_3$) are both essential properties.
+They have become interested in the new grounding semantics that have emerged and decided that having requests proportionate to offers ($p_1$) and equally distributed amongst volunteers ($p_3$) are both essential properties.
 This new view is reflected in the importance measures they assign to the property nodes of Figure~\ref{fig:valueTaxonomy}:

 Algorithm~\ref{alg:context} builds the new taxonomy $\mathcal{V}_{c_{s}}'$.
 Again, for visual clarity, Algorithm~\ref{alg:visualise} eliminates the branches that lead to property nodes with zero importance.
 The result is the taxonomy presented in Figure~\ref{fig:single-mothers-2}.
 As before, the importance of the upper nodes is calculated following Algorithm~\ref{alg:propagation}.